TrevorWrobleski/kentuckyderby/README.md

 # 🏇 Kentucky Derby Color Palettes for R

-*"The most exciting two minutes in data visualization!"*
+*"This guide is the most exciting two minutes in data visualization!"*

 **A collection of color palettes inspired by the pageantry, tradition, and natural beauty of the Kentucky Derby and the Bluegrass State**